SalmanRashid1979/Blogged/README.md

+Music, current affairs, photography, photojournalism, camerawork, reportage (whatever floats your boat).
+I'll use this space for all this and more.
+Heck, I'll even write about my day job - technical communication, content strategy, information design/development, API documentation and the sort.
+Feel free to collaborate if you're interested.
+I'll keep going regardless.

 # **Technical Communication 3.0**
 This is my one-stop shop for all things related to technical writing, information design/architecture and content strategy.
 I'll write about what I know and everything else that I am learning on my journey.
 I would love to learn from your experiences and collaborate with like-minded information professionals.